-Harvesting cannabis is so easy that even a complete beginner can do it right the first time.
+Harvesting cannabis is so easy that even complete beginners can do it right the first time.

-In one of our previous articles, we discussed how professional weed growers assess when to harvest their plant.
+In one of our previous articles, we’ve discussed how professional weed growers know when to harvest their plant.

-In short, pro home growers like to use a combination of several dependable signs that indicate the flower ripeness.
-Once your plant hits that harvesting window you need to take action if you want your buds to be maxed out on THC.
+In short, pro growers like to use a combination of several dependable signs that indicate the flower ripeness.
+Once your plant hits that harvesting window you need to take action if you want your buds to max out on THC.

-However, it’s not just when but also how to harvest your cannabis that goes into the same process.
-I mean, it’s not like you’ll just pluck the buds with your bare hands after spending months feeding and nurturing that plant.
+And the secret is not just about knowing when but also how to harvest your cannabis the right way.
+I mean, it’s not like you’ll just pluck the buds with your bare hands after spending months feeding and nurturing the plant.

 Now for the good news:

 It’s really hard to mess this up, especially when you follow a checklist like the one below.

 Here are the tools you’ll need (the links will take you to some awesome items on Amazon):

 Buds are really sticky so when you touch them with your fingers, precious THC sticks to them and then you end up smoking less potent bud in the end.
 Put on some powder-free gloves and your harvesting will be much smoother as you are keeping the dirt and oil from your fingers off the buds.

 Let’s face it, you will be doing a lot of trimming.
 It is an important process when harvesting as it allows you to remove fan leaves, sugar leaves, cut off the stems and just get a clean bud in the end.
 My best recommendation is to get yourself a pair of precise spring-loaded trimming scissors, although a pair of regular scissors will also do just fine (your hand might hurt a bit, depending on the amount of weed)